reef-technologies/B2_Command_Line_Tool/doc/source/index.rst

 Overview
 #########################################

-B2 CLI is a command line tool that allows for interacting with the Backblaze `B2 Cloud Storage <https://www.backblaze.com/cloud-storage>`_.
-It is assumed that readers of this documentation have at least basic experience using command line tools.
+Backblaze B2 is a Cloud Storage solution.
+The aim of this guide is to teach users how to use its features, and it does so using concrete examples and tools (WebUI, CLIs and SDKs).
+It is assumed that readers of this documentation have at least basic experience using their preferred environment (command line for CLIs, programming languages for SDKs).
 Familiarity with B2 or Cloud Storages in general is not needed.

 #########################################
 Structure of this documentation